Best Cash Back Credit Cards in Canada

 As the name suggests, cash back credit cards provide a cash rebate for every dollar you spend on your credit card.
 The amount of cash back you can earn varies from around 1%, with some of the best Canadian cash back credit cards offering 4%, or occasionally more.

 When do I get my cashback?

 The cash can be returned to you in a couple ways: either as a credit on one of your monthly statements or as a cheque in the mail every time you reach a specific milestone.
 One thing to be aware of is when you will receive your cashback.
 It might be monthly, annually or when you hit a milestone.
-The chart below shows the redemption timeline for some of the best cashback credit cards in Canada.

 How much cash back can I earn?